ankit219302-git/cryptography/README.md

 ```
 cryptography/
 │
+├── client/          → Client module to be consumed for using encryption/decryption functionalities
 ├── encryption/      → Contains AES and RSA encryption utilities
 ├── decryption/      → Contains AES and RSA decryption utilities
-└── client/          → Client module to be consumed for using encryption/decryption functionalities
+└── helper/          → Helper module containing crypto related utilities and transformations
 ```

 Each module has its own source code under `src/main/java`.